 Crown Trade Vinyl matt has a lovey matt finish to it.
 That might sound like a daft thing to say, but the sheen level on some other brands is an issue.
-I don’t think there are a lot of polymer binders in the paint, meaning it can drag when you’re applying it and the overall finish is not very durable.
-Crown Trade Vinyl Matt is value for money though.
+I don’t think there are a lot of polymer binders in Crown vinyl matt, meaning it can drag when you’re applying it and the overall finish is not very durable.
+It is value for money though.
 Considering it is better than any retail vinyl matt, they deliver the product for a good price.
 The opacity is outstanding too!!

 Crown Trade Vinyl Matt gets a 7 / 10.
 If it was a bit more durable this would be an amazing product.

 Most people would think me petty adding an undercoat review to the blog.
 After all, you don’t even see the undercoat, so what does it matter?
 Well I wanted to give it a mention because Crown Trade is the best trade undercoat on the market.
 Opacity is brilliant, it is touch dry in no time, it goes nice and flat on a surface and it’s very easy to use.
 Crown Trade undercoat is the perfect base.